ai2cm/fv3core/CONTRIBUTING.md

 ## Linting

-The linter may change over time, but you should always be able to correct your code (if you have pip installed requirements_lint.txt locally) using:
+The linter may change over time, but you should always be able to correct your code (if you have pip installed requirements_lint.txt locally) using `make lint`, or to correct all files, including those not yet in version control `make lint_all`
-    make lint
-or to correct all files, including those not yet in version control:
-    make lint_all

 We manage the list of syntax requirements using [pre-commit](https://pre-commit.com/).
 This:
    - runs formatting and compliance checks for you